 One of the most common rice myths is that white rice is all carbs with no other nutrients.
 Protein is the second-highest nutrient found in rice after carbs.
 One small cup of rice contains nearly 3 to 4 grams of protein .

 Wheat Flour Makes You Gain Weight

-While eating anything in excess can make you fat, flour plays no special role in putting on the extra kilos.
+While eating anything in excess can make you fat, flour plays no special role in weight gain and this is just one of those pervasive flour myths.
 You can enjoy eating everything you love if you have in moderation and under expert guidance .